-In my FAQs post, I discussed some of the stuff we added to our packing list, but I thought I would share more about my favorite items!
-Since we are traveling for such a long time, we needed (or wanted) to bring things that we wouldn’t normally bring on a trip.
+In my FAQs post, I discussed some of the stuff we added to our packing list, but I thought I would share more about my favorite travel essentials!
+Since we are traveling for such a long time, we needed to bring things that we wouldn’t normally bring on a trip.
 With my husband working from home, he needed things such as laptops, keyboard, cords, and his xbox.
 No…the xbox is not essential haha, but it is our way of watching tv while we are on the road!
 We chose to purchase some backpacks with multiple pockets to carry these items while keeping hiking in mind as well.
 I hope that these items are helpful to add to your vacation packing list or for those of you who like to travel and/or like to exercise in the great outdoors!

 1. High Sierra Loop Backpack